When embedded WDM networking isn’t possible

 - When a preferred transceiver form factor used in a data switch does not support CWDM or DWDM.
-While standard transceivers, such as the QSFP28, typically offer the perfect fit for data handling and transfer within the data centers, problems arise when traffic needs to be transported in an efficient way over longer distances since xWDM is not supported.
+While standard transceivers, typically offer the perfect fit for data handling and transfer within the data centers, problems arise when traffic needs to be transported in an efficient way over longer distances since xWDM is not supported.

 - When transporting 100G signals over a DWDM network.
 Until recently the only 100G transceiver type with DWDM support was the CFP.
 The challenge is that due to its large size, by optical transceiver standards, not many data switch vendors use it with their equipment, opting for smaller, more popular QSFP transceivers.
 This means that an alternative solution is needed to convert the transceiver output signal to a DWDM signal for long-haul connectivity.

 Transponders and muxponders address the limitations of embedded solutions